CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Automation/Configure-the-interfaces-File-with-Mako.md

 ## Solution

 {{<exlink url="http://www.makotemplates.org/" text="Mako templates">}} are supported by `ifupdown2` on Cumulus Linux.
 Template engines are usually used for generating HTML content, but they work great for large network configurations.
-Mako itself is used in the popular website {{<exlink url="http://reddit.com" text="Reddit">}}, which gets over a billion page views per month, so configuration scalability is not problem.
 Read the {{<exlink url="http://docs.makotemplates.org/en/latest/" text="Mako documentation">}} for more information.

 ## Examples